 If you wanted to test an application over 2G, 3G, and 4G, you would need to enable three links

 Why are some links grayed out?

 Additional links are disabled by default.
 Select the link and use the slider at the top of the page to enable it.
-The link will now change to green.
+The link changes to green.
 Remove any disabled links before starting the emulation.
-An error will be raised if there are unconfigured links.
+An error shows if there are unconfigured links.